MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-cloud-protection-microsoft-defender-antivirus.md

 For more information about configuring Microsoft Endpoint Configuration Manager, see [How to create and deploy antimalware policies: Cloud-protection service](/configmgr/protect/deploy-use/endpoint-antimalware-policies#cloud-protection-service).

-## Use Group Policy to turn on cloud-delivered protection
+## Use Group Policy to turn on cloud protection

 1. On your Group Policy management device, open the [Group Policy Management Console](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731212(v=ws.11)), right-click the Group Policy Object you want to configure and select **Edit**.